 The strategic alignment of the entire organisation is enhanced through the use of a balanced scorecard approach by Corticeira Amorim and its BUs.
-In this regard, Corticeira Amorim's Board of Directors is responsible for approving strategic initiatives and goals (i) for the organisation as a whole and (ii) specifically for Corticeira Amorim and each BU.
+In this regard, Corticeira Amorim's Board of Directors is responsible for approving strategic initiatives and goals (i) for the organisation as a whole, (ii) specifically for Corticeira Amorim, and (iii) for each BU, in close cooperation with the respective Executive Management.